-A few debtors have already applied for these new reorganisation procedures in Luxembourg, and some have been successful.
-Debtors applying to obtain a stay of payment (sursis) are generally small and local businesses.
-Luxembourg courts have already ruled that the procedure of transfer of assets by court order (transfert par decision de justice) is not applicable for holding companies, as their main assets are participations in other companies.
+A few debtors have already applied for these new reorganisation procedures in Luxembourg and in some cases were successful.
+The debtors who applied to obtain a stay of payment (sursis) were generally small local businesses.
+The Luxembourg courts have already ruled that the procedure for transfer of assets by court order (transfert par decision de justice) is not applicable to holding companies as their main assets are participations in other company(ies).

-To date, petitions or filings for these new reorganisation procedures are relatively rare.
-Whether those and, in particular, the collective agreement (accord collectif) will be used as restructuring tools for group companies where the top holding company is located in Luxembourg is questionable, as such procedure may incur a cram-down of the creditors who can only be divided into two classes (ordinary creditors and extraordinary creditors), and the court may impose such cram-down on all the creditors of the Luxembourg debtor.
-Although the intention of the legislature was to implement a restructuring toolbox to give the Luxembourg debtor a second chance, the use of such reorganisation procedure might be limited to local businesses.
+As of today, petitioning or filing for the new reorganisation procedures remains relatively rare, although there have been a few filings for operating companies, some of which were successful in that a plan was approved.
+Whether those procedures, particularly the collective agreement (accord collectif), will be used as restructuring tools for group companies where the top holding company is located in Luxembourg is questionable, as such procedures may require a cram-down of the creditors - who can only be divided into two classes (ordinary creditors and extraordinary creditors) - and the court may impose a cram-down on all the creditors of the Luxembourg debtor.
+Although the intention of the legislator was to implement a restructuring toolbox to provide a second chance to the Luxembourg debtor, the use of such reorganisation procedures might be limited to local businesses.
+Usually, applications therefor are made by local operational companies and not - for the moment by holding companies as a means of restructuring (as can be seen in the UK or USA).
+Case law on successful reorganisation procedures is fairly limited.